projectara/greybus-spec/source/control.rst

 destination interface disconnect a connection that was previously established as a result of a peer connect operation.
 This operation must be sent to the same interface that received its corresponding connect peer operation.
-All that’s required to identify the connection to be abolished is the CPort id on the destination interface used by the connection.
+All that's required to identify the connection to be abolished is the CPort id on the destination interface used by the connection.
 Disconnect requests can only be issued by an AP interface.